Bryan Gordon: Career

 He has directed numerous television pilots — among them One Tree Hill — setting the look and design for the series.
 He directed and produced the TBS pilot The Wedding Band that premiered in 2012.
 Also in 2012, he directed the 30 for 30 documentary short for ESPN, "The Arnold Palmer", which was nominated for a Sports Emmy for Outstanding New Approaches Sports Programming in 2013.

 In 2009 and 2010, he directed and produced the series Party Down for the Starz Network.
 In 2015, he co-created, executive produced, and directed Yahoo Screen original series Sin City Saints.

 Honors and awards

 Gordon has been nominated three times for the Directors Guild of America Award.
 In 2002, he received its Award for Outstanding Directing for a Comedy Series.

 He also been nominated for an Emmy Award twice — both for his work on the HBO series Curb Your Enthusiasm, which he directed numerous episodes over its entire run.

-He is a member of his alma mater the University of Delaware’s Wall of Fame.
+He is a member of his alma mater the University of Delaware's Wall of Fame.

 Personal life

 Bryan Gordon is married to filmmaker Jessie Nelson.
-They reside in Los Angeles and have a daughter, actress Molly Gordon (born c.
+They reside in Los Angeles and have a daughter, actress Molly Gordon (b.
 1995).